-The online application for the GO!
-Scholarship Fall 2014 application will be available October 1:
+The online application for the 2015 Spring GO!
+Scholarship will be available March 1:

 The Fritz Undergraduate Scholarship is funded by the Chester Fritz Endowment.
 This scholarship provides competitive funding to students in the Humanities and Social Sciences.

-The online application for the Fritz Scholarship Fall 2014 application will be available October 1:
+The online application for the 2015 Spring Fritz Scholarship will be available March 1: